My name is Logan and this is my blog.

 But that was not enough for any of us obviously because of the split (3 people + the agency).

-We knew this agency will be working, we were a young team with strong skills at every position.
+We knew this business will be working.
+We were a young team with strong skills at every position.
 It was just a matter of time.

 Now, as a designer in a lead generation service, I was in a tricky position as you can probably guess because...